-Belize’s culture is particularly fascinating due to deep roots originating in the nation’s populace that include African, U.S., Caribbean, Asian and other ethnicities.
+Belize’s culture is particularly fascinating due to deep roots originating in the nation’s populace which includes African, U.S., Caribbean, Asian, and other ethnicities.
 These are just a few of the cultural components that distinguish Belize from all other nations.

 Belize’s food: Prepare your taste buds for an exotic amalgam of foods originating throughout the globe.
 Feast on spicy creole dishes, English corned beef, Mayan paca, dishes unique to Belize’s German Mennonite community and Hispanic favorites like rice and beans Belize-style.

 Belize’s religion: A large segment of Belizeans are Roman Catholic, a faith brought to the land by Spanish priests.
 Colonization by the British introduced Protestantism, and spiritual practices with deep roots in Maya and Garifuna societies that pair Caribbean and African belief systems grounded in shamanism.